How Can We Help You?

 About Veterans Services

-Tacoma Community College does not engage in fraudulent and aggressive recruitment of military students, but not limited to, providing compensation to individuals for securing military enrollments or engaging in high-pressure recruitment tactics.
+Tacoma Community College does not engage in fraudulent and aggressive recruitment of military students, and will not provide any commission, bonus, or other incentive payment to individuals for securing military enrollments or engaging in high-pressure recruitment tactics.

 The Solomon Amendment is a federal law that requires institutions receiving certain federal agency funding to fulfill military recruitment requests for lists containing student directory information.
 It provides branches of the military access to student directory information which would have been denied them under the Family Educational Rights and Privacy Act (FERPA).
 Students can opt out of directory information release through their ctcLink account.
 If they have opted out, their information is not included in the list to the military.